-For Category 1 aircraft, the valid risk classifications are the prevailing risk classifications as recorded in the List maintained by the Secretariat; indications and commitments of premium rates shall only be made in accordance with those risk classifications.
+14. The valid risk classifications are the prevailing risk classifications as recorded in the List maintained by the Secretariat; indications and commitments of premium rates shall only be made in accordance with those risk classifications.

-For Category 2 and Category 3 aircraft, risk classifications have a 12-month validity period from 18. the date recorded in the List by the Secretariat for the purpose of the Participants providing indications and final commitments of premium rates; the validity period for a specific transaction may be extended by an additional 18 months once a final commitment has occurred and premium holding fees are charged.
-Except in cases of a bankruptcy filing or insolvency (or an equivalent event in the relevant jurisdiction), classification shall not be changed during the 12-month validity period.
-If a different classification is introduced for a given buyer/borrower within that period pursuant to the provisions of Articles 6 and 7 of this Appendix, the classification applicable to Category 2 and Category 3 aircraft may, upon agreement by interested Participants, be updated accordingly.
+15. Risk classifications have a 12-month maximum validity period from the date recorded in the List by the Secretariat for the purpose of the Participants providing indication and final commitments of premium rates; the validity period for a specific transaction may be extended by an additional 18 months once a commitment or a final commitment has occurred and premium holding fees are charged.
+Risk classifications may be subject to revision during the 12-month validity period in case of material changes to the risk profile of the buyer/borrower, such as a modification of a rating delivered by a CRA.